Jeremy Clarkson joins farmers rallying in Westminster against 'family farm tax'

-Farmers are taking to Westminster to urge the government rows back on its plans to change agricultural inheritance tax.
+Farmers protested at Westminster on Tuesday, to urge the government to row back on its plans to change agricultural inheritance tax rules.

-Around 1,800 members of the National Farmers' Union (NFU) will gather on Tuesday for a mass lobby of MPs, and thousands more will join a rally in Whitehall to protest against the recent Budget.
+Around 1,800 members of the National Farmers' Union (NFU) gathered for a mass lobby of MPs, and thousands more joined a rally in Whitehall to protest against the recent Budget.

-In October, Rachel Reeves announced inheritance tax of 20% will apply to combined agricultural and business property worth over £1 million.
+In October, Rachel Reeves announced inheritance tax of 20% will apply to combined agricultural and business property worth more than £1 million.
 The standard rate of inheritance tax applied to other land and property is 40%.

-Farmers have reacted angrily to the changes, with the president of the NFU calling it a "betrayal".
+Farmers have reacted angrily to the changes, with the president of the NFU accusing the government of "betrayal" and claiming the policy will "rip the heart of family farms".

 After meeting with Environment Secretary Steve Reed on Monday, Mr Bradshaw confirmed "tough conversations" meant Tuesday's demonstration would go ahead.